To help you keep your child healthy and safe, here's how to talk to your kids about drugs and alcohol through every stage of development.

 Preteens tend to crave more independence from their families, while also holding their peers' opinions in high esteem.
 Parents of preteens can help them understand how to avoid substance use and stay healthy:

-6. Set (and enforce) clear rules and consequences.
-Children in households with established boundaries are less likely to engage in substance use.
+6. Establish clear rules and consequences, and make sure they are enforced.
+Children growing up in households with well-defined limits are less inclined to indulge in substance use.

 7. Praise your child frequently.
 As this age often brings about feelings of insecurity and pressure, positive comments about your child's personality and efforts can help them feel more self-assured.

-8. Check in with your child's friends and their parents, and ensure they are on the same page as you and your family regarding substance use.
+8. Check in with your child’s friends and their parents to discover if they hold the same beliefs as your family regarding substance use.

 The teen years are a crucial period for children and parents alike, especially as substance use becomes more prevalent.
 In addition to the above tips for preteens, keep in mind these additional prevention tips for teenagers:

 9. Speak openly with your child about substance use, and draw from experiences in the real world.
 Listen to their thoughts and feelings on the matter, and answer any questions they have.
-However, you should always make it clear that you disapprove of underage substance use.
+However, it is crucial to convey your disapproval of underage substance use unequivocally.

 10. Take interest in your child's life, and encourage them to come to you if they ever need to talk.
 This builds trust and opens lines of communication for productive conversation.